|(a) Types of supervision include:

 may be grounds for disciplinary action against the supervisor.

-(O) If a supervisor's board-approved status is expired,
+(O) If a supervisor's Council-approved status is expired,

 suspended, or revoked, the supervisor shall refund all supervisory